 There are several other options available to remote contractors as well:

-A limited company is your own separate business structure that essentially ‘hires’ you perform the contract work.
-It is a more autonomous method of offering your services but may require outside expertise to set it up correctly especially if contracting in other countries.
+A limited company is a separate business structure that essentially ‘hires’ you to perform the contract work.
+It is a more autonomous method of offering your services.
+It may require outside expertise to set it up correctly, especially if contracting in other countries.

-As a sole trader you are self-employed as an individual and will face the direct invoicing challenges already discussed, and responsibility for your own tax reporting and payments.
+As a sole trader, you are self-employed as an individual and will face the direct invoicing challenges already discussed.
+This also includes responsibility for your tax reporting and payments.

-Some contractors will work through their recruitment agency, who will take care of the invoicing and tax withholding for the contractor.
+Some contractors will work through their recruitment agency.
+This agency will take care of the invoicing and tax withholding for the contractor.
 This is similar to working as an employee, and its simplicity may appeal to some contractors.
 However, it does not offer the same compliance assurance as an umbrella company across international borders.

 Does Double Taxation Apply for Remote Workers?

-Double taxation may apply for expat remote workers depending how long they stay in the foreign location.
-Most countries use a 183-day rule within a year to establish tax residency, and in that case the contractor would be responsible to pay local taxes on income, even if payments are being made to their home country bank.
+Double taxation may apply for ex-pat remote workers depending on how long they stay in the foreign location.
+Most countries use a 183-day rule within a year to establish tax residency.
+In that case, the contractor would be responsible to pay local taxes on income.
+This happens even if payments are being made to their home country’s bank.

 Independent contractors who are contemplating remote, international projects will want to look over the various solutions and choices when structuring their contracts and payments.
 The right choice will often depend on the contractor’s experience working abroad, client considerations and potential tax challenges.
-If you have questions about being a remote contractor, please contact Contractor Taxation so we can share with you the best options.
+If you have questions about being an independent contractor, please contact Contractor Taxation so we can share with you the best options.